Keshavadattha/Tech_Grow-Task/README.md

-This resporiatory consist of task 2 . quote generator webpage as part of my tech grow internship
+This respository consist of task 2 . quote generator webpage as part of my tech grow internship

 # Tech_Grow-Task